 One of the important aspects of the music of Murcia is his interest in a wide range of pre-existing music for guitar, including that by Spanish, French and Italian composers, and in popular dance forms which probably originated in Africa (rather than Mexico).
 Thus the collections offer works of different styles grouped next to one another, which certainly offers a rich and varied panorama of the baroque repertoire for guitar.

 Born in Rome in 1983, Vallerotonda began his musical studies on the modern guitar.
-Fascinated by the ancient music, he started studying the lute with Andrea Damiani at the “Santa Cecilia” in Rome, where he graduated with honor degree.
-He subsequently obtained a Master degree on theorbo and baroque guitar with full marks at the “Staatliche Hochschule für Musik” in Trossingen, under Rolf Lislevand.
+Fascinated by the ancient music, he started studying the lute with Andrea Damiani at the “Santa Cecilia” in Rome, where he graduated with an honorary degree.
+He subsequently obtained a Master’s degree on theorbo and baroque guitar with full marks at the “Staatliche Hochschule für Musik” in Trossingen, under Rolf Lislevand.

 He also graduated in Philosophy with honors at the “Tor Vergata” University of Rome and specializes in Aesthetics with honors and praise, dedicated to the relationship between the music of the ‘700 and the Philosophes.